-8.1.9.12 Min Max (Algorithm frameworks)
+8.1.9.12 Min Max Number (Algorithm frameworks)

-The Continuous Compliance Engine provides two Min Max algorithm frameworks: "MinMax Date" and "MinMax Number" to normalize data within a range.
+The Continuous Compliance Engine provides a "MinMax Number" to normalize data within a range.
 Values that are extremely high or low in certain categories allow viewers to infer someone's identity, even if their name has been masked.
-For example, a salary of \$1 suggests a company's CEO, and some age ranges suggest higher insurance risk.
-You can use a Min Max algorithm to move all values of this kind into the midrange.
+For example, a record with the highest salary might be for a company's CEO.
+You can use a MinMax Number algorithm to move all values of this kind into the midrange.
 This algorithm allows you to make sure that all the values in the database are within a specified range.
-The algorithm frameworks are applicable to numeric or date data types.
+The algorithm framework applies to numeric data types.

-The Replacement Value for Nonconforming Data value is used when the underlying data to be masked is of type String and conversion to a date or a number is required.
+The Replacement Value for Nonconforming Data value is used when the underlying data to be masked is of type String and conversion to a number is required.